 Residence halls, student clubs and organizations may impose additional restrictions.

 Students who violate this policy are subject to the HCC Disciplinary Policy and the sanctions included in that policy.
-Violations of this policy by students will be reported to the Vice President of Student Services and to law enforcement officials.
+The Disciplinary Policy is located at http://www.hutchcc.edu/catalog/policy/?id=47 Violations of this policy by students will be reported to the Vice President of Student Services and to law enforcement officials.

 The following information will be distributed annually to all employees (including part-time and adjunct faculty) and all students (including part-time students and those enrolled in off-campus programs of the college but not including continuing education students).

 Drug and alcohol counseling and treatment programs are available to students and employees on a national, state, and local basis.
-The Federal Substance Abuse and Mental Health Services Administration (SAMHSA) website maintains a substance abuse treatment locator on the internet at http://dasis3.samhsa.gov/.
-Alcohol assessments and personal counseling are available to currently enrolled students and employees through the HCC Student Success Center, (620) 665-3359.
-The Student Success Center maintains a list of local treatment facilities and this is available for students and employees to pick upon request.
+The Federal Substance Abuse and Mental Health Services Administration (SAMHSA) website maintains a substance abuse treatment locator at https://findtreatment.samhsa.gov Alcohol assessments and personal counseling are available to currently enrolled students and employees through The Student Success Center (620) 665-3377.
+Additional counseling information and resources are available at http://www.hutchcc.edu/student-success-center/personal-counseling The Student Success Center maintains a list of local treatment facilities and this is available for students and employees to pick upon request.